Skip to main content

 Biography

 I received my doctorate in Anthropology from Emory University, where I also gained a Master’s degree in Global Health.
-After two post-doctoral research positions (in Global Health at Emory, and in Evolutionary Anthropology at UCL), I began my teaching career at Durham (2014-15), and then taught medical anthropology at UCL for three years (2015-18).
-I took up the position of Assistant Professor at Durham in 2018.
+After post-doctoral research positions (in Global Health at Emory, and in Evolutionary Anthropology at UCL), I began my teaching career at Durham in 2014, and then taught medical anthropology at UCL for three years (2015-18).
+I took up the position of Associate Professor at Durham in 2023.

 My research focuses on the following topics:

-2. Hunger and thirst.
-In collaboration with public health professionals and NGOs, I have carried out mixed-methods research on food and water insecurity in Ethiopia.
-This has led to new ways of measuring access to water at the household level.
+1. Hunger and thirst.
+In collaboration with public health professionals and NGOs, I have carried out mixed-methods research on food and water insecurity in Ethiopia and Afghanistan.
+This has led to new ways of measuring access to food and water at the household level.

-3. Social inequalities.
-Poverty is a fundamental determinant of disease.
-But how do we measure socio-economic status in settings where wealth is based primarily not on cash income, but on access to livestock or farmland?
-Or where the currencies in which status is reckoned are contested, or in flux?
+2. Health and inequality.
+Wealth and poverty are fundamental determinants of health.
+How do we measure socio-economic status in settings where wealth is based primarily not on cash income, but on ownership of livestock or access to land -- or where the currencies in which status is reckoned are contested, or in flux?

 My current work examines the intersection of these issues in the context of dam and irrigation schemes that are transforming the landscape of Ethiopia’s Lower Omo Valley (link to Open Access paper here).
 As co-founder of the Omo-Turkana Research Network, I have helped to bring together researchers across disciplines and from the global North and South to draw attention to the changes underway in this river basin, and the challenges they present for the people of the region.